-7.2.5 Environmental Performance Outcomes, Standards and Measurement Criteria
+7.2.7 Environmental Performance Outcomes, Standards and Measurement Criteria

-Performance Outcomes Performance Standards Measurement Criteria EPO 2 PS 2.1 MC Minimise the impacts cumulative noise emissions may have on marine fauna.
-The AHS is advised four weeks prior to survey commencement to allow for the issue of a Notice to Mariners.
-Records verify that Notice to Mariners issued by AHS prior to survey commencement.
-PS 2.2 MC AMSA RCC are notified of survey activities 24-48 hours before operations commence, to allow for issue of AUSCOAST warnings, at survey commencement and at completion.
-Available records verify AMSA JRCC notifications have been made, and that AUSCOAST warnings have been issued.
-PS 2.3 MC Notification is provided to fisheries stakeholders, four weeks prior to commencement of the survey, indicating location and expected timing.
+Performance Outcomes Performance Standards Measurement Criteria EPO 2 Multiple seismic surveys do not occur concurrently in the same location, with a PS 2.1 The AHS is advised four weeks prior to survey commencement to allow for the issue of a Notice to Mariners.
+MC Records verify that Notice to Mariners issued by AHS prior to survey commencement. minimum separation distance of 40 km maintained between the Sauropod 3D MSS seismic sources and other operating seismic sources.
+PS 2.2 AMSA RCC are notified of survey activities 24-48 hours before operations commence, to allow for issue of AUSCOAST warnings, at survey commencement and at completion.
+MC Available records verify AMSA JRCC notifications have been made, and that AUSCOAST warnings have been issued.
+PS 2.3 Notification is provided to fisheries stakeholders, four weeks prior to commencement of the survey, indicating location and expected timing.
 Notification will also be provided to fisheries stakeholders within two weeks of completion of the survey.
-Consultation and notification records verify stakeholders have been informed of survey activities throughout the survey period.
-PS (refer to PS 1.5) MC 3D Oil have engaged with proponents identified as having potential concurrent seismic activities prior to commencing the Sauropod survey and have developed a concurrent operations plan for any concurrent surveys identified within 50 km of the Acquisition Area.
-Records verify that 3D Oil has engaged with proponents prior to acquisition commencement (if relevant), and a concurrent operations plan has been developed.
-PS 2.4 мс A minimum separation distance of 40 km is maintained between the Sauropod 3D MSS seismic sources and other operating seismic sources.
-Records verify that a minimum separation distance of 40 km has been maintained between the Sauropod 3D MSS seismic sources and other operating seismic sources.
+MC Consultation and notification records verify stakeholders have been informed of survey activities throughout the survey period.
+PS (refer to PS 1.5) 3D Oil have engaged with proponents identified as having potential concurrent seismic activities prior to commencing the Sauropod survey and have developed a concurrent operations plan for any concurrent surveys identified within 40 km of the Acquisition Area.
+MC Records verify that 3D Oil has engaged with proponents prior to acquisition commencement (if relevant), and a concurrent operations plan has been developed.
+PS 2.4 A minimum separation distance of 40 km is maintained between the Sauropod 3D MSS seismic sources and other operating seismic sources.
+MC Records verify that a minimum separation distance of 40 km has been maintained between the Sauropod 3D MSS seismic sources and other operating seismic sources.